Skip to main content

 In many ways, employee engagement is like the wind.
 You feel it.
 You hear it.
 You see its impact on the world around you.
 But you can’t quite wrap your arms around it.

-Despite employee engagement’s growing popularity as an HR buzzword, it remains a nebulous concept.
-The lack of understanding about what it really means has led to an oversimplification – an engaged employee is a good employee.
+Employee engagement is a hot topic in the HR world, but it remains a nebulous concept for many organizations.
+This lack of clarity has led to an oversimplification – equating an engaged employee to a “good” employee.
 That’s not quite accurate.

-So what actually is employee engagement?
-And perhaps most importantly, how can you measure it?
+So, what exactly is employee engagement?
+And perhaps most importantly, how can you measure employee engagement and develop your own engagement strategy?
+Let’s explore the answers to both of these questions and more!

 Here’s the employee engagement definition we use here at Culture Amp: